 But sometimes, only cleaning the Windows registry is not only enough to fix IE script errors.
 So when encountering the problem in IE 6, you can try to click on tools, then Internet options and then advanced tab to disable script debugging.
 By doing this step and using a registry cleaner, you can quickly fix any issues with a Stop running this script error instantly.
 Besides, by using a registry cleaner, you can easily maintain stable computer performance and prevent other computer performance effectively.

-- Corefoundation.dll error - How to Fix Corefoundation.dll Error in Windows 7
+- Core.dll error - How to Fix Missing Core.dll error problem in Windows 7